jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ![image](https://user-images.githubusercontent.com/18049790/43352583-0b37edda-9269-11e8-9695-1e8de81acb76.png)

-## Agenda
+## Tutorial Agenda
 * Deploy a Kubernetes cluster on Digital Ocean with Observability software pre-configured
-* Deploy the Socks Shop microservices application onto the Kubernetes cluster on Digital Ocean
+* Deploy the Socks Shop micro-services application onto the Kubernetes cluster on Digital Ocean
-* Verify operation of the Socks Shop microservice
+* Verify operation of the Socks Shop micro-service
-* Observe the Socks Shop microservice with the Observability software
+* Observe the Socks Shop micro-service with the Observability software
-* Perform Chaos Engineering on the Socks Shop microservice
+* Perform Chaos Engineering on the Socks Shop micro-service

-## Requirements
+## Tutorial Requirements
 * A Digital Ocean Account
 * A terminal to interact with the cluster
 * A sense of humour

-## Buzz Words
+## Tutorial Buzz Words
 * Digital Ocean - Developer focused Cloud Provider.
-* Microservice - Collection of **loosely coupled services** that are **independently deployable and scalable**.
+* Micro-service - Collection of **loosely coupled services** that are **independently deployable and scalable**.
 * Kubernetes - Open-source self-healing platform to deploy, scale and operate containers.
 * Prometheus - Prometheus is an open source toolkit to monitor and alert.
 * Grafana - Grafana offers data visualization & Monitoring with support for Graphite, InfluxDB, Prometheus.
-* Prometheus Operator Helm Chart - Installer for Prometheus Operator.
-* Prometheus Operator - The Prometheus Operator provides easy monitoring for k8s services and deployments besides managing Prometheus, Alertmanager and Grafana configuration.
-* Kube State Metrics - Kube-state-metrics is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
+* Kube State Metrics - A simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
 * Prometheus NodeExporter - UNIX/Linux hardware and Operating System metrics.
 * Kubernetes Metrics Server - Kubernetes resource usage metrics, such as container CPU and memory usage, are available in Kubernetes through the Metrics API.
 * Kube Monkey - Kube-Monkey periodically kills pods in your Kubernetes cluster,that are opt-in based on their own rules.
 * Locust - Stress testing tool

-## Documentation
+## Tutorial Documentation
 * [Kubernetes](https://kubernetes.io)
 * [Prometheus](https://prometheus.io)
 * [Grafana](https://grafana.com)